 Our box/faux beams are another area in which we specialize.
 They are wooden structures with three sides that are fashioned to represent a solid piece of wood.
-We like to say that box beams bring a sense of ‘drama’ and architecture detail to any space you put them in.
+We like to say that box beams bring a sense of ‘drama’ and architectural detail to any space you put them in.

 We can create box beams in just about any size out of Douglas Fir, Weathered Antique, or Platinum Gray.

 The Manomin Antique Elm timbers are sourced back from 1820 to 1880 from old barns.
 As you can imagine, because they are so old, you can find some fun and unique features.
 This includes mortise pockets, wormholes, and peg holes.
 As a result, you’re finished milled product is unique to your home.

 Today, you will not find this beautiful elmwood in new wood products, because the elm trees were virtually destroyed by Dutch Elm disease in the 1970s.
 Antique Elm has a beautiful grain pattern with a gorgeous shimmer that will give your timbers a beautiful sheen.

 Reclaimed Douglas Fir is easily one of the most beautiful woods around (don’t take our word for it though, take a look at the image above to see its staggering warmth and beauty).
 Our Douglas Fir is typically sourced from warehouses and factories.